AnyLog-co/documentation/examples/Broker Setup.md

 <pre>
 run message broker !external_ip 7850 !ip 7850
 </pre>
+Note: the first IP and port pair bind to an external network, and the second to a local network (if applicable).

 Use the following command to validate that the process is properly configured and bound:
 <pre>